List of The Game characters: Tee-Tee

-Through seasons 8-9, Tee-Tee struggled with his food business where he was ordered to shut down the food truck due to a salmonella poisoning.
+Through seasons 8–9, Tee-Tee struggled with his food business where he was ordered to shut down the food truck due to a salmonella poisoning.
 He faced charges after someone died as a result of it and faced hardcore shame after it.
 He decided to work for Malik's burger business 'Phatty's'.

 In the prequel episode of season 11 (season 2 paramount+) following the events of season 9 in 2017 and leading into season 11, Malik thanks him for his years long services and shares he feels completed, and Tee-Tee reveals he was resigning and relocating to Texas, revealing he has a baby on the way with his girlfriend Ally.
-He later gets married to her on a special musical episode titled "One Wedding and a Musical" to which he expressed his fears after Malik went on a music video apology tour about multiple woman he slept with recounting their own past when Ally and Malik had sexual relations causing Ally to feel guilty.
+He later marries her on a special musical episode titled "One Wedding and a Musical" to which he expressed his fears after Malik went on a music video apology tour about multiple woman he slept with recounting their own past when Ally and Malik had sexual relations causing Ally to feel guilty.
 The wedding was however a success, but later led into a tragic accident for Malik's new teammate and Brit-Brat's boyfriend Jamison, who after leaving the wedding drove off the road into the river after being under the influence of hallucinogen drugs, as he believed everyone around him was speaking through music and song.